Charles M. Schulz: Career

-Schulz's first group of regular cartoons, a weekly series of one-panel jokes called Li’l Folks, was published from June 1947 to January 1950 in the St. Paul Pioneer Press, with Schulz usually doing four one-panel drawings per issue.
+The anti-Communist propaganda comic book Is This Tomorrow (1947) featured some of Schulz's early work.
+Schulz's first group of regular cartoons, a weekly series of one-panel jokes called Li'l Folks, was published from June 1947 to January 1950 in the St. Paul Pioneer Press, with Schulz usually doing four one-panel drawings per issue.
 It was in Li'l Folks that Schulz first used the name Charlie Brown for a character, although he applied the name in four gags to three different boys as well as one buried in sand.
 The series also had a dog that looked much like Snoopy.
 In May 1948, Schulz sold his first one-panel drawing to The Saturday Evening Post; within the next two years, a total of 17 untitled drawings by Schulz were published in the Post, simultaneously with his work for the Pioneer Press.
-Around the same time, he tried to have Li'l Folks syndicated through the Newspaper Enterprise Association; Schulz would have been an independent contractor for the syndicate, unheard of in the 1940s, but the deal fell through.
+Around the same time, he tried having Li'l Folks syndicated through the Newspaper Enterprise Association; Schulz would have been an independent contractor for the syndicate, unheard of in the 1940s, but negotiations broke down.
 Li'l Folks was dropped from the Pioneer Press in January 1950.

-Later that year, Schulz approached United Feature Syndicate with the one-panel series Li'l Folks, and the syndicate became interested.
-By that time Schulz had also developed a comic strip, usually using four panels rather than one, and to Schulz's delight, the syndicate preferred that version.
-But to his consternation, the syndicate had to change the title for Schulz's strip for legal reasons and selected a new name, Peanuts.
+Later that year, Schulz approached United Feature Syndicate (UFS) with Li'l Folks, and the syndicate became interested.
+By that time, Schulz had also developed a comic strip, usually using four panels rather than one; to Schulz's delight, the syndicate preferred the longer version.
+However, to his consternation, the syndicate had to change the title for Schulz's strip for legal reasons.
+Schulz selected the name Peanuts.

-Peanuts made its first appearance on October 2, 1950, in seven newspapers.
+Peanuts first appeared on October 2, 1950, in seven newspapers.
 The weekly Sunday page debuted on January 6, 1952.
-After a slow start, Peanuts eventually became one of the most popular comic strips of all time, as well as one of the most influential.
-Schulz also had a short-lived sports-oriented comic strip, It's Only a Game (1957–59), but he abandoned it after the success of Peanuts.
+After a slow start, Peanuts eventually became one of the most popular comic strips in history, as well as one of the most influential.
+Schulz also had a short-lived sports-oriented comic strip, It's Only a Game (1957–59); however, he abandoned it after the success of Peanuts.
 From 1956 to 1965 he contributed a gag cartoon, Young Pillars, featuring teenagers, to Youth, a publication associated with the Church of God.

-In 1957 and 1961 he illustrated two volumes of Art Linkletter's Kids Say the Darndest Things, and in 1964 a collection of letters, Dear President Johnson, by Bill Adler.
+In 1957 and 1961, Schulz illustrated two volumes of Art Linkletter's Kids Say the Darndest Things.
+In 1964, he illustrated a collection of letters, Dear President Johnson, by Bill Adler.